-An easy, homemade steak fries recipe featuring simple instructions for how to cut and roast steak fries to crispy perfection!
+An easy, homemade steak fries recipe featuring simple instructions for how to cut and roast them to crispy perfection!
 Perfect for weeknight dinners!

 Plus, it’s a healthier way to eat fries, and they’re easy to make.
 Triple bonus.